My high-end amplifier has failed, how much will repairs cost?

 Pretenders

 So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
-Simple: they want/need the business and they’re prepared to guess to secure it.
-Some folks expect sight-unseen quotes and less ethical repairers enable this expectation because it gets them work.
-I operate ethically and I don’t need the work.
-Ironically that’s precisely because I don’t lie to my potential customers!
+Simple: they want or need the business and they’re prepared to guess and potentially mislead people to secure it.

 I could never have guessed what was wrong with a Krell KSA-100S I repaired a couple of years ago for example.
 I fixed multiple issues only to discover one hidden issue at the very end.
 It’s an interesting read!
-Similarly, an Accuphase E-303 I repaired contained five unrelated faults, none of which could have been guessed because they were so odd.
+Similarly, an Accuphase E-303 I repaired contained five unrelated faults, none of which could have been guessed because they were so unusual.

 When you have a repairable amplifier, the last thing you want is to end up with a ruined one.
 Take this beautiful Gryphon DM-100 class-A amplifier for example.
-Sadly, this lovely amplifier visited the wrong people before I finally saw it and by then it was unfortunately too late.
+Sadly, this lovely amplifier visited all the wrong people before I finally saw it and by then it was unfortunately too late.

 More…

+Information regarding general service and repair costs can be found in this FAQ.
 Find out more with these repair-related FAQs:

 Discover more from LiQUiD AUDiO